Auto-Rectify Network for Unsupervised Indoor Depth Estimation: Problem Analysis

 where $c=\frac{d1}{d2}$, standing for the depth relation between two views, is determined by the third row of the above equation, \ie, $c = 1 / (h_{31} u_1 + h_{32} v_1 + h_{33})$.
 It indicates that we can obtain ($u_2$, $v_2$) without $d_1$.
 Specifically, solving the above equation, we have

 This demonstrates that the rotational flow in image warping is independent to the depth, and it is only determined by ${\bf K}$ and ${\bf R}$.
 Consequently, the rotational motion in image pairs cannot contribute effective gradients to supervise the depth CNN during training, even when it is correctly estimated.
-More importantly, if the estimated rotation is inaccurate\footnote{Related work~\cite{zhou2017unsupervised,yin2018geonet,ranjan2019cc,monodepth2, bian2019depth} shows that the Pose CNN enables more accurate translation estimation than ORB-SALM~\cite{mur2015orb}, but its predicted rotation is much worse than the latter, as demonstrated in \cite{bian2019depth,zhan2019dfvo}.}, noisy gradients will arise and harm the depth CNN in backpropagation.
+More importantly, if the estimated rotation is inaccurate, noisy gradients will arise and harm the depth CNN in backpropagation.
 Therefore, we conclude that the rotational motion behaves as the noise to unsupervised depth learning.

 \paragraph{Pure-translation transformation.} A pure-translation transformation means that ${\bf R}$ is an identity matrix in \equref{eqn:full_tansformation}.
 Then we have

 where ($f_x$ $f_y$) are camera focal lengths, and ($c_x$, $c_y$) are principal point offsets.
 Solving the above equation, we have